-One of the holiest Hindu shrines, Pashupati (Sanskrit: पशुपति Paśupati) Temple is located in Kathmandu, Nepal on the banks of the Bagmati River.
-This temple is dedicated to Lord Shiva or Shankar.
-He has 1008 names, among them Pashupati is very famous one.
-The word Pashupatinath is derived from Sanskrit words: “pashu” means animal, “pati” means protector, and “nath” means Lord.
+One of the holiest Hindu shrines, Pashupati (पशुपति Paśupati) Temple is located in Kathmandu, Nepal on the banks of the Bagmati River.
+This temple is dedicated to Lord Shiva and he is the God of destruction.
+He has 1008 names, among them Pashupati is a very famous one.
+The word Pashupatinath is derived from Sanskrit words: “pashu” means an animal, “pati” means protector, and “nath” means Lord.
 Therefore, Pashupatinath means “Protector and Lord of all animals”.
-In Pashupati temple Lord Shiva is worshipped and he is the God of destruction.
-Unlike other sites Pashupatinath is center of energy with active participation of people all times of the day, every day.
+Shiva is the lord of all beasts, gods, mortals and titans.

-The Pashupatinath Temple stands at the middle of the courtyard.
+The Pashupatinath Temple stands in the middle of the courtyard.
 The courtyard is full of small Shiva lingams which are 64 in total and in the center of the courtyard there is Kotilingeshvar.
-The inner courtyard has temples of Vasuki Nath temple, Surya Narayan Temple, Unmatta Bhairav Temple, Kritimukha Bhairav shrine, Hanuman, Budhanilakantha shrine etc. There four doors in then temple such as the southern gateway, eastern stairway from the Arya Ghat and western gate.
-The Nandi (bull of Shiva, bull is the vehicle of Shiva) was originally constructed in stone and is visible from the main entrance.
-It was originally constructed in stone and later covered in gilt copper by princess Vikramadevi.
-Near the Nandi there is Hanuman, in red cloth.
-At the northeast of the courtyard there is the Temple of Vasuki.
+The inner courtyard has temples of Vasuki Nath temple, Surya Narayan Temple, Unmatta Bhairav Temple, Kritimukha Bhairav shrine, Hanuman, Budhanilakantha shrine etc. Four doors in the temple such as the southern gateway, the eastern stairway from the Arya Ghat and the western gate.
+The Nandi (bull of Shiva, the bull is the vehicle of Shiva) was originally constructed in stone and later covered in gilt copper by Princess Vikramadevi.
+Near the Nandi, there is Hanuman, in red cloth.
+At the northeast of the courtyard, there is the Temple of Vasuki.
 He is one of the naga (snake) kings.

 Thousands of devotees from within and outside the country come to Pashupatinath every day as well as on special occasions like Ekadasi, Sankranti, Mahashivratri, Teej Akshaya, Rakshabandhan, Grahana (eclipse), Poornima (Full moon day) etc.